Highlands Trail Interpretive Kiosks & Other Signage

-The Appalachian Mountain Club (AMC) has worked with municipalities, Main Street programs and other groups to develop and install interpretive kiosks throughout the Pennsylvania Highlands Trail Network (PHTN).
-These kiosks provide history and context as trail users experience the PHTN.
-Interpretive kiosks are located in the following places along the PHTN:
+The Appalachian Mountain Club (AMC) has worked with municipalities, Main Street programs and other groups to develop and install interpretive kiosks throughout the Highlands Trail in Pennsylvania.
+These kiosks provide history and context as trail users experience the Highlands Trail.
+Interpretive kiosks are located in the following places along the Highlands Trail:

-- Ringing Rocks Traihead, River Road, Bridgeton Township
+- Ringing Rocks Traihead, River Road, Bridgeton Township, Bucks County

-- Brayton Gardens Trail at Great Blue Heron Park, Richland Township
+- Brayton Gardens Trail at Great Blue Heron Park, Richland Township, Bucks County

-- Kumry Road Trailhead for the Unami Creek Trail, Milford Township
+- Kumry Road Trailhead for the Unami Creek Trail, Milford Township, Bucks County

 - Perkiomen Trail in Montgomery County